 - Whether or not you might need that money before the CD’s maturation date.
 If the answer is yes, you’ll want to look elsewhere.

 - Whether you really are getting a better interest rate than is available with high-yield savings accounts.
 Your only advantage with a CD over a savings account is getting better returns, so if you can find a savings account that pays better than the CDs at your bank, there’s just no point.

 That said, an FDIC-insured CD’s returns might seem modest, but they’re pretty stellar in the context of the near-total absence of any risk to you of losing money.

 Bottom Line: CDs should offer higher returns than most savings accounts, but that comes at a loss of flexibility as you’ll owe a penalty for pulling your money out early.

 Best For: Money you can be sure you won’t need for the prescribed time frame; investors with a stable financial picture looking to avoid any risk in their investments

 3. Money Market Accounts

-Money market accounts operate on similar principles to the CD or savings account.
+Money market accounts operate on similar principles to CDs or savings accounts.
 They usually offer better rates than savings accounts, but they also come with more liquidity and might even let you write checks or use a debit card with the account, allowing for greater flexibility when used alongside a savings account.

 Bottom Line: Money market accounts are very similar to savings accounts but offer the option to write a limited number of checks each month.